-\begin{proof} According to the rank criterion for DLTI systems, system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}) is controllable if $(sI_{Nn}-\Phi_s,\Psi_s)$ is of full row rank for $\forall{s}\in\mathbb{C}$.
+\begin{proof} According to the PBH rank condition for DLTI systems, system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}) is controllable if $[sI_{Nn}-\Phi_s,\Psi_s]$ is of full row rank for $\forall{s}\in\mathbb{C}$.
 Since all of the Jordan blocks of $W$ are one-dimensional, denote the $N$ linearly independent eigenvectors of $W$ by $v_1,v_2,...,v_N$, and

 where $v_i\in\mathbb{C}^{1\times{N}}$, $d_i\in\mathbb{C}^{1\times{N}}$, $i=1,...,N$.
 Then make a similarity transformation:

 where